icons8/lunacy-docs/docs/components_new.md

 ### [Components page](components-page)

 You can use **Components page** that Lunacy generates automatically to store all of your main components.
-Alternatively, you can turn any page into a Components page:
+Alternatively, you can turn any page into a **Components page**:

 1. Right-click the page in the **Page list**.
 2. Select **Set as Components Page**.